 Welcome to Zupt Autonomous Products and Technology's premier blog series.
 This series is an introduction to autonomous mowing.
 Over the next few weeks, we will share information topics impacting your day-to-day operation.
-Such topics as Safety, Increased Production, and Sensor Packages will be covered as well as a variety of other features built into our autonomous mower “Nomad”.
+Such topics as Safety, Increased Production, and Sensor Packages will be covered, as well as a variety of other features built into our autonomous mower “Nomad.”
 In the future, you can expect to see Stories from our Engineers and Stories from the Field as part of additional Blog series.

 Before we get started on the technology, we would like to introduce you to ZAPT.
 Who is ZAPT?

 After researching lawn care crew productivity and the types of tools commercial crews need, our team developed a version of our “brain” to deliver optimal productivity in any condition.
 We attached this “brain” to a four-wheel drive, four-wheel steer autonomous mower that can transform from a 60” highly productive wide swath mower to a slim 32” mower.
 This size transformation allows it to transit through gates, between trees and fences, or other narrow areas that need mowing.
 We call this advanced mowing system Nomad.
 Nomad is an autonomous or robotic mower for the commercial landscape maintenance market.
 We understandably receive many questions about this “new” technology.
-In response to these questions and interest, we have assembled this Blog Series as an introduction to the topic and the associated technologies and language used to describe this field of engineering.
+In response to these questions and interests, we have assembled this Blog Series as an introduction to the topic and the associated technologies and language used to describe this engineering field.